flengyel/urn/README.md

-Predator-prey dynamical systems are idealized descriptions of behavior in the animal kingdom, an unforgiving domain from which humans imagine their superior evolutionary development and civilization offers them some protection.
+Predator-prey dynamical systems are idealized descriptions of behavior in the animal kingdom, an unforgiving domain from which humans imagine their superior evolutionary development and civilization afford them some protection.

 In this simulation, there are two populations: the Proletariat and the Bourgeois.
 The initial number of each class is set at the beginning of